-Warrant Officer of the Air Force Fiona Grasby, OAM
+Wing Commander Fiona Grasby, OAM

-Warrant Officer of the Air Force Fiona Grasby, OAM was appointed to the RWTF Board on 20 December 2019.
+Wing Commander Fiona Grasby, OAM was appointed to the RWTF Board on 20 December 2019 and resigned 2 March 2023.

-Warrant Officer of the Air Force (WOFF-AF), Fiona Grasby joined the Royal Australian Air Force (RAAF) as a Supplier in 1987 and remustered to RAAF Police in 1992 where her passion was well placed in the Counterintelligence and Special Investigations fields.
+Wing Commander Fiona Grasby joined the Royal Australian Air Force (RAAF) as a Supplier in 1987 and remustered to RAAF Police in 1992 where her passion was well placed in the Counterintelligence and Special Investigations fields.

-In July 1999 WOFF-AF Grasby was promoted to Sergeant and posted to 86WG as the SNCOIC Counterintelligence.
+In July 1999 Wing Commander Grasby was promoted to Sergeant and posted to 86WG as the SNCOIC Counterintelligence.
 Following the birth of her son in 2001 she transferred to the Active Reserves, however returned to the PAF in 2003 where she was posted to 386ECSS as the SNCOIC Special Investigations deploying to the MEAO in support of OP CATALYST.

-In 2007 WOFF-AF Grasby was promoted to Flight Sergeant and posted to the Base Security Officer position RAAF Base Williams.
+In 2007 Wing Commander Grasby was promoted to Flight Sergeant and posted to the Base Security Officer position RAAF Base Williams.
 During this time she was presented with a CAF Gold Commendation for Leadership development and her commitment to emergency management.
-In January 2009 WOFF-AF Grasby was posted to RAAF Security and Fire School where she was appointed as the Course Director for the Physical and Protective Security Training Flight.
+In January 2009 Wing Commander Grasby was posted to RAAF Security and Fire School where she was appointed as the Course Director for the Physical and Protective Security Training Flight.

-In 2012 WOFF-AF Grasby was selected to deploy as the 2IC of Force Protection and Security Section Multi National Base Tarin Kowt Afghanistan.
+In 2012 Wing Commander Grasby was selected to deploy as the 2IC of Force Protection and Security Section Multi National Base Tarin Kowt Afghanistan.
 During this deployment she completed the Regional Command South Female Engagement Team Course which ensured her commitment in providing security support to local women and children.

 On return from deployment she was posted as the Deputy Security Officer position at No.2 Security Forces Squadron, RAAF Amberley.
-In April 2014 WOFF-AF Grasby was promoted to Warrant Officer and posted to the Security Manager position at 82WG.
-During this time she was deployed in support of the Australian Super Hornet capability to areas including; Singapore, USA, and OP OKRA Middle East Area where she was appointed as the Facility Security Manager for Air Task Group Strike.
+In April 2014 Wing Commander Grasby was promoted to Warrant Officer and posted to the Security Manager position at 82WG.
+During this time, she was deployed in support of the Australian Super Hornet capability to areas including; Singapore, USA, and OP OKRA Middle East Area where she was appointed as the Facility Security Manager for Air Task Group Strike.

-WOFF-AF Grasby was appointed as the Air Command Warrant Officer on the 16 January 2018.
-On the 6 November 2019 WOFF-AF Grasby was promoted and appointed as the 9th Warrant Office of the Air Force.
+Wing Commander Grasby was appointed as the Air Command Warrant Officer on the 16 January 2018.
+On the 6 November 2019 Wing Commander Grasby was promoted and appointed as the 9th Warrant Office of the Air Force with effect until 1 December 2022.